FAQs About the Christian School Foundation and How It Operates

 - We serve our schools through the prudent investment of our schools’ collective pool of long-term assets.
-Through this the Foundation also helps protect these assets.
+In doing this, the Foundation also helps protect these assets.

 - We work with Movement donors to address key areas that Christian school leaders have identified.

-- We motivate and equip Christian schools to have the important conversations around bequests, estate gifts, and planned gifts with their supporters.
+- We motivate and equip Christian schools to have the important conversations with their supporters around gifts left in Wills, other estate gifts, and planned gifts.

 Q#4 – What guides the investment decisions, once the Foundation holds a school’s long-term assets?

-A#4 – The full text of our Investment Policy is available HERE.
-It strikes a prudent balance between the protection and preservation of principal and the ability to seek modest but meaningful returns that would not be easily accessible by each school on their own.
+A#4 – The full text of our Investment Policy is avilable HERE.
+It strikes a prudent balance between the protection and preservation of principal and the ability to seek modest but meaningful returns that would not be easily accessible to each school on its own.
 By investing collectively, and by transferring title to one central foundation, we have access to certain investment tools that each school simply could not access.
 Our Investment Committee, which has members from across our member schools with a very high degree of investment intelligence, reviews this policy on a yearly basis, adapting it as our asset pool grows.
-All Investment Committee recommendations regarding overarching investment strategies or changes to the Investment Policy, along with its mandate, are fully reviewed before consideration and approval by our Board of Directors.
+All Investment Committee recommendations regarding overarching investment strategies and any changes to the Investment Policy or the committee’s mandate, are fully reviewed before consideration and approval by our Board of Directors.

 A#5 –Donors can give gifts in the forms of cash and cheques (“traditional gifts”) directly to the schools, but they can also give “Non-Traditional Gifts” such as appreciated securities or property.
 Donors can give through Donor-Advised Funds, Donor Directed Funds, through immediate or deferred gifts, through Revocable Deposit Agreements and in a whole host of other ways.
 Donors can give to support one school, several schools, or to support a particular initiative across all the Christian schools.
-The Foundation makes all of these options straight-forward, so that donors have a one-stop, experienced and professional partner that helps them achieve their charitable-giving priorities.
+The Foundation makes all of these options straight-forward, so that donors have a one-stop experience with a professional partner that helps them achieve their charitable-giving priorities.